simplay/excel2excel/README.md

 ## Build an executable Jar

-Run `mvn clean dependency:copy-dependencies package`
+Run `mvn clean dependency:copy-dependencies package` in your terminal.
+This will generate a executable jar file `excel2excel-1.0-SNAPSHOT.jar` located at `./target/`.

+## Run the Jar

+To execute the Jar, run `java -jar target/foobar-1.0-SNAPSHOT.jar` within the project's root directory.

 ## Runtime Arguments